Making Tax Digital (MTD) for Healthcare Professionals

 What is MTD for Healthcare Professionals?

-MTD will be phased in for Self Employed people (Income Tax) from April 2026.
+MTD will be phased in for Self Employed people (Income Tax only) from April 2026.

 These new requirements are nothing to do with VAT which is completely separate.